 - 1. Select the object you want to add the effect to. - 2.
-In the Effects panel, click the drop-down menu to choose a type of effect.
+In the Effects pane of the Timing panel, click the drop-down menu to choose a type of effect.
 (A) - 3.
 Select the effect you want from the gallery.
 (B) - Adjust the Effect Start and Effect Duration fields (C) to change when the effect happens and how long it will last on the object.

----- or ----
+-- or --